-- 1907 Elementary church school opened. - 1911 Initiation of secondary school offerings. - 1921 Opened as a 12-grade school, and named Glendale Academy (August 29). - 1922 First graduating class. - 1923 Moved to a new site. - Accredited by the GC Department of Education (May 27). - 1924 Renamed Glendale Union Academy. - 1930 Accredited by the SDA Board of Regents (May 28). - 1947 Accredited by the University of California. - 1962 Accredited by the Western Association of Schools and Colleges.
+- 1923 Moved to a new site. - Accredited by the GC Department of Education (May 27). - 1924 Renamed Glendale Union Academy. - 1930 Accredited by the SDA Board of Regents (May 28). - 1947 Accredited by the University of California. - 1962 Accredited by the Western Association of Schools and Colleges.

 GOALBATHAN SEVENTH-DAY ADVENTIST ACADEMY.
-Kaliakoir, Dacca, Bangladesh.
+See Bangladesh Adventist Academy.